Mary Arden's Farm: Glebe Farm

+Palmer's Farm

 A house wrongly identified as Mary Arden's (it actually belonged to a neighbour) was bought by the Shakespeare Birthplace Trust in 1930 and refurnished in the Tudor style.
 This timber-framed house has been maintained in good condition over the centuries.

-In 2000, it was discovered that the building preserved as Mary Arden's house had belonged to a friend and neighbour Adam Palmer and the house was renamed Palmer's Farm.
-The house that had belonged to the Arden family is Glebe Farm, near to Palmer's Farm.
-A more modest building, it had been acquired by the Shakespeare Birthplace Trust in 1968 for preservation as part of a farmyard without knowing its true provenance.
+In 2000, it was discovered that the building preserved as Mary Arden's house had belonged to a friend and neighbour, Adam Palmer, and the house was renamed Palmer's Farm.